simpledevio/js-training-grounds/src/content/docs/guides/react.md

 ### List

-For this section, we’re going to create a new file called TodoList.jsx.
+For this section, we’re going to create a new file called `TodoList.jsx`.
 Add the following code to it.

 ```jsx title="TodoList.jsx"
 import { useState } from 'react';